Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Empirical Applications

-In this section, we use the tests proposed to compare the OECD and IMF GDP growth forecasts.
-The data for the IMF forecast errors come from their Historical WEO Forecasts Database.
-The database includes historical $\tau $-steps ahead forecast values, $\tau=1,2,\dots,5$, for GDP growth rate.
-The data covers up to 192 countries and starts from early 1990's.
+We compare the OECD and IMF GDP growth forecasts using the EPA methodology described above. {Our application can be seen as complementary to the application of QTZ comparing the IMF forecasts to Consensus Economics forecasts.} The data for the IMF forecasts come from their Historical WEO Forecasts Database.
+The database includes historical $h$-years ahead forecast values, $h=1,2,\dots,5$, for the GDP growth rate and covers up to 192 countries and starts from early 1990's.
 We collected similar data from the past vintages of the Economic Outlook of the OECD.
-The Economic Outlook contains only 1-step ahead forecasts.
+The Economic Outlook contains only 1-year ahead forecasts.
 Both organizations publish their forecasts twice a year.
 In our application we focus on their summer forecasts made for the following year.
-These forecasts are published in June every year by the OECD whereas IMF forecasts are published in July.
-The publishing dates are close, hence the forecast errors are comparable.

-Eventually we have a balanced panel data set of GDP growth forecast errors of 29 OECD countries from the two organization between 1998 and 2016.
-To investigate the role of heterogeneity and the change in the dimensions of the panel data set, we also apply the tests to a sample of G7 countries between 1991 and 2016.
-This data set comes from \citet{turner17}.
+These forecasts are published in June every year by the OECD whereas IMF forecasts are published in April.
+Publishing dates are close, hence the forecast errors are comparable.
+To compute the forecast errors, we use {the GDP growth outturns by the IMF.
+We also tried using the GDP growth published by the OECD and the results are unchanged (the Pearson correlation coefficient between the two outturn series equal 0.995 hence the difference is negligible).} Eventually we constructed a balanced panel data set of {annual} GDP growth forecast errors of 29 OECD countries from the two organizations between 1998 and 2016.

-We implement the tests described above on the two data sets.
-We create two different loss series: absolute loss and quadratic loss.
-The absolute error loss differential is created as